Rachel11thomas/mse150s23-project1/Readme.txt

-Contains a `README.md’ file that describes: (+5 points) o Any software dependencies for the project o How to get the code o How to run the code o An example of how to run the code, and what the user should expect
+Contains a `README.md’ file that describes: (+5 points) o Software dependencies for the project, python o How to get the code o How to run the code o An example of how to run the code, and what the user should expect